On this page

 Here are a few resources that seem especially likely to be helpful:

 - S&P Capital IQ (CapIQ)

 Search for your target company, then navigate to Financials/Valuation > Ratios.
 Also look for Peer Analysis > Quick Comps to gather and average ratios from peer companies.

 And I heard that one assignment would involve looking for some benchmark retail industry statistics.
-Start with sources such as Canada's SME Benchmarking Tool (uses slightly old Revenue Canada data), as well as the D&B Industry Norms and Key Business Ratios database (data up to 2010 only).
+Start with sources such as Canada's SME Benchmarking Tool (uses slightly old Revenue Canada data).
 Check the Ratio Analysis guide above for more suggestions.